The Sierpinski Carpet as a Final Coalgebra: The functors and

-In the first section, we work at a level of generality such that we can apply these results to functors $M\otimes-$ and $N\otimes -$, defined in the subsequent sections.

-We will discuss the behavior of the quotient metric, which is how we will view $M\otimes X$ and $N\otimes X$, where $X$ is an object in $\SquaMS$, as metric spaces.
-We will give requirements on $M$ which will guarantee that $M\otimes X$ is a metric space, among other things.

-We will do this work for the category $\SquaMS$, though it should be noted that the results of this section can be adapted to apply to a broad collection of categories, such as the bipointed or tripointed metric spaces in \cite{freyd:real,Bhat}, where $S_X:\{\top,\perp\}\rightarrow X$ and $S_X:\{T,L,R\}\rightarrow X$ respectively.
+In this section, we work at a high level of generality so that we can obtain results which we then apply to the main functors on $\SquaMS$ of interest in this paper.\footnote{ We will do this work for the category $\SquaMS$, though it should be noted that the results of this section can be adapted to apply to a broad collection of categories, such as the bipointed or tripointed metric spaces in \cite{Bhat,freyd:real}.} As mentioned above, those functors are called $M\otimes-$ and $N\otimes -$, but they are not defined until Sections \ref{section-M-otimes} and \ref{section-N-otimes} respectively.

-Let $M$ be a finite collection of \emph{indices}.
-The idea is that these will indicate positions in which we will place scaled copies of $X$.
+Let $L$ be a finite set.
+We call the elements of $L$ \emph{indices}.
+The idea is that these will indicate positions in which we will place scaled copies of a given square metric space $X$.
+We shall endow the product set $L\times X$ with a metric space structure in (\ref{nottensor}).
+We subsequently define $L\otimes X$ using the quotient metric (Definition \ref{quotientmetricdef}, via a certain equivalence relation $E$).
+Our work is rather general.
+We will give requirements on $L$ and $E$ which will guarantee that $L\otimes X$ is a metric space.

+We are not, however, going to show that $L\otimes -$ is a functor on $\SquaMS$.
+Indeed, our requirements on $L$ and $\sim$ will not guarantee that $L\otimes X$ is in $\SquaMS$, and they are not enough allow us to define $L\otimes f$ for morphisms $f$ in $\SquaMS$.
+The intention here is to work at a level of generality such that we can use the metric space result towards showing that $M\otimes-$ and $N\otimes-$ are functors.

-Let $E$ be an equivalence relation on $M\times M_0$.
-Given an object $X$, the pairs in $E$ will identify places where we glue copies of $X$ by a procedure which we will specify shortly.
-Of course, the set $E$ is independent of $X$.
+Let $E$ be an equivalence relation on $L\times M_0$.
+Later in the paper, given an object $X$, the pairs in $E$ will identify places where we ``glue copies of $X$'' by a procedure which we will specify shortly.
+Of course, the set $E$ is defined independently of $X$; it is simply an equivalence relation on $L\times M_0$.

-For a fixed object $X$ in $\SquaMS$, define a relation $\approx$ on $M\times X$ as follows: For $m,n\in M$ and $(r,s), (t,u)\in M_0$,
+For a fixed object $X$ in $\SquaMS$, define a relation $\approx$ on $L\times X$ as follows: For $m,n\in L$ and $(r,s), (t,u)\in M_0$,